Civil, structural, and environmental engineering

 - Renewable energy 1 - World energy resources and trends, renewable energy overview, energy conservation, energy from biomass, geothermal and solar energy.

-- Introduction to environmental analysis - source-pathway-target concepts; legal, political and sociological aspects; ecology; physical, chemical and biological concepts, risk analysis: EIA/EIS.
+- Environmental monitoring and assessment - source-pathway-target concepts; legal, political and sociological aspects; ecology; physical, chemical and biological concepts, risk analysis: EIA/EIS.

-- Environmental engineering - sustainable water and sanitation, air quality and pollution, dispersion, diffusion and fire engineering.
+- Environmental processes and technology - sustainable water and sanitation, air quality and pollution, dispersion, diffusion and fire engineering.

 - Transportation engineering - an introduction to transportation engineering.